mchorse/blockbuster/MANUAL.md

 ## Cameras

-Cameras are special rideable entities which is used as cameras.
-They're not acturally recording the scene, they're just giving you ability to traverse the space more freely.
+Cameras are special rideable entities which are used as cameras.
+They're not acturally recording the scene, they're just giving you the ability to traverse the space more freely.

-Camera is a flying rideable entity with some configuration properties.
-With the help of *camera configuration* item, you can change camera's characteristic, such as: speed, maximum acceleration, acceleration rate, and direction of movement (any direction, or only horizontal).
+The camera is a flying rideable entity with some configuration properties.
+With the help of the *camera configuration* item, you can change the camera's characteristics, such as: speed, maximum acceleration, acceleration rate, and direction of movement (any direction, or only horizontal).